 The purpose of this software is to protect data and ensure compliance with regulations.
 Providers are also promising more control and data transparency on the side of their servers.

 For SaaS providers to see the number of users of their products increase, it is important that the level of performance remains constant.

-In order to prevent users from dreading unreasonable download delays or system crashes and falling back on traditional software, SaaS providers will need to continue to prove to us that their model has reached a level of technical maturity capable to calmly face future customers.
+In order to prevent users from dreading unreasonable download delays or system crashes and falling back on traditional software, SaaS providers will need to continue to prove to us that their model has reached a level of technical maturity capable of calmly facing future customers.

 The advantages mentioned above should clearly compensate for the weaknesses mentioned.
 In this case, SaaS will certainly become the most popular software model.

 Do you wish to use it for your applications?
 Contact us to know if SaaS is the perfect solution for your requirements.